 Dysfunction on the other hand is trouble.
 It is the pain signifying technical faults, mobility limitations, and improper muscle firing.
 The pains of dysfunction are little red flags, which if ignored, lead down the path to injury.

 The trouble is, both discomfort and dysfunction can cause pain.
-Actively listening to your body's signals is the only way to diagnose and handle pain appropriately.
-When you feel something start to hurt.
-Take a quick mental second to check in.
+Actively listening to your body's signals is the first step diagnosing and handle pain appropriately.
+When you feel something start to hurt, take a quick mental second to check in.
 Is this good pain or bad pain?
 Is something wrong or do you just need to suck it up?
 For example, in the scenario above, you should have the awareness to stop yourself before you injure yourself.
 You might be strong, fast, and fiercely fit, but you're not immune to injury.